Meet our speakers.

 For Lex, a life full of improvisation is a life of happiness.
 By embracing each moment and letting go of all doubt, one can cast out fear and live life to the fullest.
 Central to her musical and life philosophy is the current moment, the “now”.

 Lex Empress is accompanied by Gilian Baracs, pianist of amongst others Wicked Jazz Sounds and GLXYCHLD.
-Together they will improvise their performance with words and musical input from the audience.
+Together they improvised their performance with words and musical input from the audience.

 An amazing experience!